-The University Counseling Center is located on the second floor of the Rotunda building on the Montgomery Campus.
-The University Counseling Center provides confidential counseling services for personal, emotional, social, and mental health concerns students may experience while attending Faulkner.
-Services are available by appointment for all Faulkner students.
-Referrals to community mental health providers are available when the needs of the student cannot be met by the Counseling Center.
-(Note: All fees associated with community providers or services are the sole responsibility of the student.).
+The Counseling Center also provides referrals to community mental health providers when the needs of the student cannot be met by the Counseling Center or through Eagles Care.
+(Note: All fees associated with community providers or services are the sole responsibility of the student).
 The University Counseling Center employs two masters-level counselors and a licensed professional counselor.
 The counselors may be reached at 334-386-7295, 7275 or 7896.